itsdmd/cymuk/README.md

 - Windows 7+
 	- Might run on older systems, but not tested.
 - macOS 10.12+ (see [prerequisites](https://pynput.readthedocs.io/en/latest/limitations.html#macos))
-	- _Note_: This is just theoretically possible.
+	- This is just theoretically possible.
 I don't have a macOS machine (and too busy/lazy to setup a VM) to test it.
 - Linux with _X_ server OR _uinput_ (see
   [prerequisites](https://pynput.readthedocs.io/en/latest/limitations.html#linux))